ggonnella/textformats/manuals/Python_API.md

 The following properties are defined in the Specification instances:
-`datatype_names` is the list of the names of the datatypes defined in the specification; `filename` is the filename from which the specification instance was constructed; `preprocessed` is a boolean, which is `True`, if the specification is preprocessed.
+`datatype_names` is the list of the names of the datatypes defined in the specification; `filename` is the filename from which the specification instance was constructed; `is_preprocessed` is a boolean, which is `True`, if the specification is preprocessed.
 The suggested file extension for preprocessed specifications is `tfs` (*T*ext*F*ormats *S*pecification).